 By syncing directly to BigCommerce, Catsy’s PIM allows for automatic updating and accessibility of information across all platforms.

 3. When Images and Product Attributes are not Linked

 Organizations that manage multiple stores understand each store needs a unique experience.
 At the same time, they want to reuse digital assets.
 Many of them employ digital asset management software (DAM).
 A DAM may help, but ultimately, keeping images and product attributes separated will complicate things.
 Additionally, there’s a wide variety of media types to manage.

 Today, more companies are jumping onto the customer experience bandwagon.
 About 86% of customers say that they would pay more for improved customer experience.
 That’s monumental.

-That’s why software like PXM, is increasingly growing in use.
+As such, software like PXM is increasingly growing in use.
 A Product Experience Management (PXM) software combines product info and digital assets.
 Essentially, PXM is really just a PIM that includes DAM, much like Catsy PIM.
-Software like this help enrich product pages, providing a better user experience.
+Software like this helps enrich product pages, providing better user experience.

 Why link digital assets with product data on a PXM/PIM?

 - Easy to convert raw data into customer-friendly information

 - Images attached to products simplify syndicating to retailers

 Are your product information and digital assets separate?